byroot/bootscale/README.md

 # Bootscale

-Speedup applications boot by caching require calls.
+Speedup applications boot by caching file locations during require calls.

 Speed gain depends on your number of gems.
 Under 100 gems you likely won't see the difference, but for bigger applications it can save 1 to 3 seconds of boot time per 100 used gems.